unimarkup/specification/README.md

 - `"leftToRight"` ...
 The content from top to bottom is oriented **from left to right**
 - `"rightToLeft"` ...
 The content from top to bottom is oriented **from right to left**

+Nested explicit column blocks are possible by adding at least one more `|` to the parent block.

 ~~~
 |||
 This content is part of the **first** column.